 Currently, the Pink Beach Lombok entry fee is 50 000 Rupiah per person.

 I thought this was a little too steep just to visit a beach.
 However, after the long trip, I wasn't going to turn around.

 What to Expect at Pink Beach Lombok

-After reluctantly handing over the 25K, we continued down the rocky slope, where we caught our first glimpse of the Pink Beach.
+After we arrived, we paid the entrance fee and continued down the rocky slope, where we caught our first glimpse of the Pink Beach.